seokhuun/DPDMR/README.md

 [**Read the Paper on IEEE Xplore**](https://ieeexplore.ieee.org/document/10719982)

 ## Overview
-Disentangled Prototype-guided Dynamic Memory Replay (DPDMR) is a novel approach to enhance continual learning in acoustic signal classification, addressing challenges of memory replay and prototype representation.
+Disentangled Prototype-guided Dynamic Memory Replay (DPDMR) enhances memory replay for continual learning in acoustic signal classification by prioritizing complex and informative samples.
+Through disentangled representation learning, DPDMR constructs prototypes that improve memory efficiency and mitigate catastrophic forgetting, resulting in superior performance even under limited memory conditions.

 ## Citation
 If you find this work useful, please consider citing it with the following bibTeX entry: